gorhill/obj-vs-set-vs-map/README.md

 # obj-vs-set-vs-map
 Just a benchmark to measure performance of Set(), Map() versus Object.create(null)

-Just download the three files, load `obj-vs-set-vs-map.html` in your browser, then click the _Run_ button.
+Run the benchmark for your current browser: <https://gorhill.github.io/obj-vs-set-vs-map/>.

 ### Results on my side